Varcklen/Boss-Battle-Map/README.md

 To convert the map to .w3x format, use the W3x2Lni program:
 <br>https://www.hiveworkshop.com/threads/w3x2lni-v2-7-2.305201/

 To open the map, you must use TESH.
-Otherwise, you may experience problems when opening:
+Otherwise, you may problems when opening:
 <br>https://www.hiveworkshop.com/threads/a-new-tesh-syntax-highlighter-for-warcraft-3.246081/

 Extras contains additional materials in Russian and English that can help you understand the content.